SkillsFundingAgency/das-shared-packages/SFA.DAS.Provider.Shared.UI/readme.md

 * Prevent the menu from being displayed by decorating controllers or individual action methods with the `HideNavigationBar` attribute filter
 * Show a "Beta" phase banner in the layout for your service by calling the `ShowBetaPhaseBanner` startup extension method (or adding the `ShowBetaPhaseBanner` attribute filter as appropriate)
 * Suppress navigation sections (for example, if an up-coming service is toggled off) by using the `SuppressNavigationSection` extension method
+* The package also requires that you implement your own sign out action.
+This is expecting a controller action with the route name of `provider-signout`
 Examples:

  ```csharp